fsoubes/FilterRank/doc/rank_filters2.md

 The _min_max function is the main function where the whole process is applied(rows padding into line filtering into columns padding with finally column filtering).

 ## Implementation of the variance filter
-Globally the variance function is subdivised in four part, the first part consisting to compute the integral of two images (sum of all the pixels values and the sum of all squared pixels values).
+Globally the variance function is subdivised in four part, the first part consist to compute the integral of two images for one the sum of all the pixels values and for the other the sum of all squared pixels values.
 Then treating the bundaries issues by adding black pixels at the edges of the image.
 Thirdly, get the four coordinates for each pixels in order to compute the sum of value of pixels in the rectangular region.
 Finally, compute the variance by substracting the values obtained through the precendent formula for the second image (squared) divised by the size of the kernel (h*w) with the square values obtained from the first image divised by the size of the kernel squared.

 ### implementation and pseudo-code for the integral image